Gerald Auger: Biography

 In 2011 Auger had a cameo on primetime series Blackstone and landed the lead role of Pawnee Killer who represents the Indian resistance in Entertainment One's historical western drama Hell on Wheels, directed by David Von Ancken and filmed in Calgary.

 Auger produced, wrote and directed the 2007 short film Walking Alone about the life of rapper Shawn Bernard, and the 2008 National Film Board of Canada documentary Honour Thy Father that tells the story of his conflict with the Anglican Church (which refused his late father to have a traditional native funeral), and won Best Film Representing Cultural Diversity at the Alberta Motion Picture Industry Awards in 2009.

 In 2012 he wrote and produced the series The Ancients for Aboriginal Peoples Television Network and worked on the sequel to his film Honour Thy Father—Our Journey Home, which deals with Christianity and Native spirituality in Indian country.
 He was also cast in the soon-to-be filmed Scattered Leaves: Legend of the Ghostkiller and the horror movie The Silent Darkness—The Rise of The Witch.

 Auger has been featured in commercials for Pfizer Pharmaceuticals in Los Angeles and a South Korean car commercial for Magnus.

 As Owner and President of the business 4 Directional Studios www.4directionalstudios.com, Auger aims to produce films, television series and documentaries aiming to advance the status and expose the stereotyping of his people.

 In 2013, Auger worked on his latest film project Yeshua in the Lodge – The Forgotten Truth of the Wilderness where he explored the idea that the Son of God was the first Sundancer, for he was one of the first men to give his flesh to a tree.

 Auger had a busy fall in 2015, with roles in three short films.
 In October, he flew to St. Petersburg, Russia to film Petersburg.
 A Selfie, a collection of seven stories by director Natalia Kudryashova.
 The theme is Russia’s most beautiful city seen through the perspective of seven women on the concept of love.
 Anichkov Bridge is one of the stories in which Auger plays a modern-day Native American with a rock star style, making cinematic history as the first indigenous actor to shoot a film in Russia.
-In December, he will be cast in Australian production Lost Face, a classic story by Jack London that takes place in mid-1800s Russia.
+In 2016, he played the native chief Makamuk in the short film Lost Face, directed by Sean Meehan, a retelling of the classic story by Jack London that takes place in mid-1800s Russian America.